aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/ami_bakery/ami_bakery_org/README.md

 1. In the `account (home region)`, identified by `pAMIBakeryAccountId` parameter, delete the AWS CloudFormation **Stack** (`sra-ami-bakery-org-main-ssm`). **Note:** This will delete all SRA Staging resources
 2. In the `account (home region)`, identified by `pAMIBakeryAccountId`, verify that the Lambda function processing is complete by confirming no more CloudWatch logs are generated.
 3. In the `account (home region)`, identified by `pAMIBakeryAccountId`, delete the AWS CloudWatch **Log Group** (e.g. /aws/lambda/<solution_name>) for the Lambda function deployed.
-4. In the account (home region), identified by pAMIBakeryAccountId parameter, delete the AWS CloudFormation Stack (sra-ami-bakery-org-cloudformation-stack).
+4. In the account (home region), identified by `pAMIBakeryAccountId` parameter, delete the AWS CloudFormation Stack (`sra-ami-bakery-org-cloudformation-stack`).
 Note: This will delete your solution with associated resources (IAM roles and policies, EC2 Image Builder resources, S3 Bucket, Codepipeline resources, etc)
 5. Delete `sra-ami-bakery-org-cloudformation-role` role in the IAM console in the account (home region), identified by pAMIBakeryAccountId parameter
+6. Delete `sra-ami-bakery-org-cloudformation-policy` policy in the IAM console in the account (home region), identified by pAMIBakeryAccountId parameter

 - **Option 2:** Use AWS CLI

 1. `aws cloudformation delete-stack --stack-name sra-ami-bakery-org-cloudformation-stack`.  **Note** This will delete your solution with associated resources (IAM roles and policies, EC2 Imagebuilder resources, S3 Bucket, CodepiPeline resources, etc)
+2. `aws iam delete-role-policy --role-name sra-ami-bakery-org-cloudformation-role  --policy-name sra-ami-bakery-org-cloudformation-policy`. **Note** This will delete CloudFormation policy
+3. `aws iam delete-role --role-name sra-ami-bakery-org-cloudformation-role`. **Note** This will delete CloudFormation role.
-2. `aws cloudformation delete-stack --stack-name sra-ami-bakery-org-main-ssm`. **Note:** This will delete all SRA Staging resources
+4. `aws cloudformation delete-stack --stack-name sra-ami-bakery-org-main-ssm`. **Note:** This will delete all SRA Staging resources

 ---